Only Wanting One Child? Your Feelings Are Valid

 The transition to parenthood places enormous strain on even the strongest relationships.
 Sleep deprivation, financial stress, and the complete reorganization of life priorities can test partnerships in unexpected ways.

-Some couples consciously choose to focus their energy on nurturing their family of three, recognizing that adding another child could introduce stress their relationship might not survive.
-This isn't giving up—it's making a strategic choice to protect the foundation that holds everything together.
+Some couples consciously choose to focus their energy on nurturing their family of three.
+They recognize that adding another child could introduce stress their relationship might not survive.
+This is not giving up.
+It is making a strategic choice to protect the foundation that holds everything together.

 One parent put it simply: having another child "would make me hate being a mom."
 The honesty is stark, but the self-awareness is profound.
 Better to know your limits and honor them than to exceed them and risk resentment that poisons the experience for everyone.